Friday 16 August 1940

 US Government: President Roosevelt announces at a press conference that the US is considering the acquisition of British naval bases.
 He omits the fact that they will be exchanged for US Navy destroyers.

-US Military: The US 29th Infantry Regiment begins parachute jumps with 48 men lead by Major William Lee as a possible beginning to formation of US airborne units.
+US Military: The US 29th Infantry Regiment begins parachute jumps with 48 men lead by Major William Lee as a possible beginning to the formation of US airborne units.

 Canada: The Canadian Armoured Corps forms.